 Polar

 Polar handles payments, subscriptions, and license keys as your Merchant of Record.
-Combined with Encore, you get a full monetization stack with zero infrastructure to manage.
+This guide shows how to integrate Polar with an Encore application.

 To get started quickly, create a new app from the example: